UNDP-Czech Partnership paves the way for development projects

 Some of the completed projects include:

-• Czech ‘AGORA CE’ partnered with the Georgian ‘Regional Development Agency of the Mtskheta-Mtianeti Region’ to design an energy-efficient wood-burning stove blending Georgian traditions with high-tech European solutions.
+- Czech ‘AGORA CE’ partnered with the Georgian ‘Regional Development Agency of the Mtskheta-Mtianeti Region’ to design an energy-efficient wood-burning stove blending Georgian traditions with high-tech European solutions.

 The full list of projects is available on the UNDP-Czech Partnership website: undp.cz

-The Czech-UNDP Partnership for SDGs supports innovative solutions from the Czech private sector, non-governmental organizations, universities, state institutions, research centres and individuals.
+The Czech-UNDP Partnership for SDGs supports innovative solutions from the Czech private sector, non-governmental organisations, universities, state institutions, research centres and individuals.
 Challenge Fund projects focus on solving specific development challenges in six partner countries (Bosnia and Herzegovina, Cambodia, Ethiopia, Georgia, Moldova, Zambia).
 The implementation is financially supported by the Ministry of Foreign Affairs of the Czech Republic.
-In Georgia, Czech Challenge Fund has already supported 24 projects.
+In Georgia, the Czech Challenge Fund has already supported 24 projects.

-For more information, contact Pavel Faus, Czech Challenge Fund Project Specialist, pavel.faus@undp.org
+Pavel Faus, Czech Challenge Fund Project Specialist, pavel.faus@undp.org